JessubKim/CppMeetup-OlympiadSubmission-PixelBlending/README.md

 1. Output file is also an image file in .PPM extension.
 2. The image file should be of size a x c (where "b" is dividable by "c" )
 3. Calculate the pixel values by doing the followings:
-* Do a "n" number of loop where "n" is the number of "sub-images"
 * Declare a variable "result" which is a 2D array of 3D vector.
 Initialise it with the size a x c and all zero values.
+This array will contain the final pixel outputs for the output file.
+* Do a "n" number of loop where "n" is the number of "sub-images" in the input file.
-* Within each loop, update "result" by doing the following calculation
+* Within each loop, update "result" by doing the following calculation:
 ```
 result.r = result.r * 0.5 + subimage[index].r * 0.5
 result.g = result.g * 0.5 + subimage[index].g * 0.5